Firestar (Marvel Comics): Orchis

 After the establishment of the mutant colony on Krakoa, Firestar was slated to become a full-time member of the X-Men.
-Shortly after, however, Orchis attacked the island, slaying several mutants, including Jean Grey.
-As she lay dying, Grey telepathically instructed Firestar to join Orchis as a mole, leading the other X-Men to believe that she allowed Orchis access to Krakoa.
-In this role, she was confronted by Kitty Pryde and her ex-fiancé Justice.
-She was eventually exposed, but rescued by Pryde, Emma Frost and Synch to participate in their final strike against Orchis.
+Shortly after, however, Orchis attacked the island, killing several mutants, including Jean Grey.
+Before dying, Grey tells Firestar to join Orchis as a mole, leading the other X-Men to believe that she allowed Orchis access to Krakoa.
+Firestar is eventually exposed, but is rescued by Kitty Pryde, Emma Frost and Synch to participate in their final strike against Orchis.

 West Coast Avengers

 However, the trauma of having worked for a mutant-hating organization caused Firestar to sink into an alcohol-drowned depression.
 In this state, she was invited by James Rhodes to join the new West Coast Avengers which he and Tony Stark were putting together, which included several former supervillains like Ultron and Blue Bolt in their lineup.
-In her feeling of fatalism, she made callous mistakes, like injuring people she was supposed to subdue.
-However, Blue Bolt, after giving her a kiss before willingly returning to prison, managed to talk some sense back into her; a deed which evolved into a mutual romantic attraction.

 Powers and abilities

 Firestar is a mutant whose body stores ambient radioactive/electromagnetic energy, which she can project and manipulate for various effects.
 As she alters the electromagnetic wavelengths, they form a microwave aura around her body, at which point she mentally "pushes" the microwaves away from herself.
 Doing this allows her to release heat, light, and radiation into her environment at various intensities.
 By focusing microwaves on a specific target, she can cause it to burst into flames, explode, or melt.
 She can project microwave energy blasts, which have a thermo-concussive effect, heating objects to the point of melting or incineration.
 The superheated and pressurized air created by the directed microwaves produces an impact.
 Firestar can also sense microwave signals (such as cellular phone signals or remote-control devices) and disrupt electronics with her own microwave emissions.
 By superheating the air around her, Firestar can generate enough upward thrust to fly at high speeds and lift objects as heavy as the X-Man Colossus.
 Firestar's mutant abilities do not grant her any particular immunity to the effects of intense heat other than that generated by her own microwave powers.
 During training exercises with Emma Frost in her limited series, she was chastised by her teacher for clumsiness and warned that she could have been "severely burned" by a laser.
 During a fight between the Avengers and Fantastic Four years later, the Human Torch was afraid of burning her with his own flames.
 However, she eventually displayed the ability to siphon heat energy and to detect electromagnetic signatures from broadcast transmissions.